The Importance of Endotoxin Testing

 It’s important that aseptic production of compounded products include in-process checks to monitor the presence of bacterial endotoxins.
 The FDA describes expectations in more detail by stating that “firms should take into account aspects of the manufacturing design, including consistency of a manufacturing process, impact of in-process hold times, endotoxin removal steps, and finished product endotoxin specifications” as they design their sampling plans.
 The plans should be dynamic; in that it may be necessary to adjust sampling when a deviation or an in-process change occurs.
 It’s also important to define an effective depyrogenation process as endotoxins are not removed by filter or steam sterilization.

-USP <797> requires Bacterial Endotoxin Testing (BET) for:
+USP <797> requires a Bacterial Endotoxin Test (BET) for each preparation of:

 The Food and Drug Administration (FDA) requires a BET for all 503B outsourcing facility drug products reported to be non-pyrogenic.

 Even if it is not mentioned specifically in the regulatory documents, it is important to check for the presence of endotoxins in raw materials, at various points in the compounding process, and in finished products before administering a drug to the patient.
 Good quality practice requires control or monitoring of the endotoxin levels of contamination at all steps of the compounding process.
 This should also include a thorough investigation if bacterial endotoxin contamination is found.
 Appropriately monitoring the presence of bacterial endotoxin in a compounding pharmaceutical environment is essential for your patients’ safety.

 For more information on endotoxin testing, contact ARL at 800-393-1595 or email@example.com.

 United States Pharmacopeia <797>